SquareLineStudio/docs/dev_env/inspector.md

 > There cannot be a number, underscore or a special character at the beginning of the name.
 Having exported the code, you can find the widget by that name.

+## Layout

+You can use a layout to automatically arrange the children of a widget.
+If the layout is enabled the children's X and Y value can't be adjusted manually, unless the `IGNORE_LAYOUT` or the `FLOATING` flag is enabled on the children.

+- **Layout type** - Select he layout you want to use
+- **Flex flow** - Row or column layout.
+- **Wrap** - Enable/Disable whether to start a new row/column if the children don't fit.
+- **Reverse** - Whter the start with first or last children.
+- **Main dir. align** - Alignment in the direction of the flow
+- **Cross dir. align** - Alignment in the direction perpendicular to the flow
+- **Track align** -  The alignment of the tracks

+The Pad Row and Column values sets the distance between the children in the respective directions.

 ### Transform

 You should define the position and size of every widget and its alignment to its own parent.